 Glebe Foreshore Walk

-Bicentennial Park was established in 1988 to commemorate 200 years of white settlement in Australia.
+Bicentennial Park was established in 1988 to commemorate 200 years of white settlement in New South Wales and Australia.

 Dogs can also go on the field if it’s not being used for any sports activities.